FengSCU/InsightDSProject/README.md

 To illustrate, users can use the dashboard to check:

 1.What's the most pupular areas people buy homes in their income level?

-1.1 Income could be a indicator as affortablity, since income is the major factor to determine the loan people can get.
+a)Income could be a indicator as affortablity, since income is the major factor to determine the loan people can get.

-1.2 Define the area/neighborhood: I use 'census tract' as the baseline for neighbor/area.'Census Tracts' are small, relatively permanent statistical subdivisions of a county that defined by Census Bureau.
+b)Define the area/neighborhood: I use 'census tract' as the baseline for neighbor/area. **Census Tracts** are small, relatively permanent statistical subdivisions of a county that defined by Census Bureau.

 2.How many crime/incident happened in the areas?
 Does the crime increase or decrease over years?